-A demerger involves the restructuring of a corporate or trust group by splitting its operations into two or more entities or groups.
-Under a demerger the owners of the head entity of the group acquire a direct interest in an entity that was formerly part of the group.
+A demerger involves the restructuring of a corporate or fixed trust group by splitting its operations into two or more entities or groups.
+Under a demerger the owners of the head entity of the group (that is, the shareholders of the company or unit holders of the trust) acquire a direct interest (shares or units) in an entity that was formerly part of the group.

-If you owned interests in a company or fixed trust that is the head entity of a demerger group and you received new interests in the demerged company or trust, you may be entitled to demerger roll-over.
+If you owned interests in a company or fixed trust that is the head entity of a demerger group and you received new interests in the demerged company or trust, you may be entitled to demerger rollover.

-Generally the head entity undertaking the demerger will advise owners whether you are entitled to roll-over relief but you should seek our advice if you are in any doubt.
-The Australian Taxation Office (ATO) may have provided advice in the form of a class ruling on a specific demerger, confirming that roll-over is available.
+Generally the head entity undertaking the demerger will advise whether you are entitled to rollover but you should seek our advice if you are in any doubt.
+The Tax Office may have provided advice in the form of a class ruling on a specific demerger, confirming that rollover is available.